 If you’re ready to control humidity while circulating fresh, filtered air throughout your home, a whole-house dehumidifier with fresh air ventilation is usually the best option in our climate zone.
 If you’ve got a super airtight home, an energy recovery ventilator (ERV) might make more sense.
 The ERV is a balanced system, so it brings in and removes the same amount of air all at once.

 In general, whole-house, ventilating dehumidifiers are the best choices for most people in the Southeast, most of the time.
-The ventilation keeps air circulating and the dehumidification keeps air dry, resulting in zero mold and virtually no dust mites.
-If you need an ERV, you either live in a high performance home or you’ve made a lot of improvements to your home’s envelope.
+The ventilation keeps air circulating and the dehumidification keeps the air dry, resulting in zero molds and virtually no dust mites.
+If you need an ERV, you either live in a high-performance home or you’ve made a lot of improvements to your home’s envelope.

 Choose the options that make sense for your home